 This ritual ensures that every decision is deliberate, collaborative, and aligned with the company’s values.

-Section 6: Continuous Improvement
+6: Continuous Improvement

 Hiring rituals are not static.
 As leasers, HR and teams learn, every hiring cycle is an opportunity to refine and improve.
 This is aided by